dhooper1/Long-tailed-Finch/Scripts/README.md

 ### Scripts used for data analysis

-## Variant calling and imputation
+## Variant calling

 Initial variant calling performed using [bcftools](https://samtools.github.io/bcftools/bcftools.html) mpileup by chromosome using all project samples.
 Quality filtering of intial variant set performed using bcftools to generate a set of high-quality variants for imputation.
-Imputation performed on this set of high-quality variants using [STITCH](https://github.com/rwdavies/STITCH).

 ### Step #1: Use bcftools mpileup to create initial set of variants relative to the reference
 In the example below, an intial set of SNP and INDEL variants are called relative to the [zebra finch reference genome](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_003957565.4/) based on reads  from all project samples (i.e., *.mkdup.bam) mapped to a 5 Mb window on chromosome 2 (i.e., chr2).